hearbenchmark/hear-eval-kit/README.md

 ## Quickstart

-Here is a simple example to evaluate the `hearbaseline.wav2vec2` model on the [Mridingam Tonic](https://doi.org/10.5281/zenodo.4068196) task, which is a classification task using sounds from a pitched percussion instrument called a Mridingam.
+Here is a simple example to evaluate the
+[hearbaseline wav2vec2](https://github.com/neuralaudio/hear-baseline) audio embedding model on the [Mridingam Tonic](https://doi.org/10.5281/zenodo.4068196) task, which is a classification task using sounds from a pitched percussion instrument called a Mridingam.

 This example shows how to compute embeddings on a pre-processed version of the data, and then learn a shallow prediction model on the embeddings for evaluation.